citusdata/citus_docs/ref_arch/multi_tenant.rst

 Before jumping ahead to all that, let's consider a simplified schema for this application, designed for use on a single-machine PostgreSQL database.
 The application must keep track of multiple companies, each of which runs advertising campaigns.
 Campaigns have many ads, and each ad has associated records of its clicks and impressions.

-Here is the initial schema for our application.
-We'll be updating it slightly later in this guide, so don't run it quite yet.
+Here is a schema designed for single-node PostgreSQL.
+We'll make some minor changes later, which allow us to effectively partition and isolate the data in a distributed environment.

 ::